How to Disable Comments on Your Facebook Wall/Profile [January 2022]

 - Once you’re logged in, click on the “drop-down arrow” in the top right section and select “Settings & Privacy -> Settings.”

 - From there, you’ll want to change your privacy settings.
-Here you can choose who sees your future posts, and you can review tags before they go live on your Facebook Profile/Home Page.
+You can choose who sees your future posts, and you can review tags before they go live on your Facebook Profile/Home Page.

 Edit Your Activity Settings